ahundt/robotics_setup/README.md

-# Linux Setup Scripts for Robotics applications
+# Ubuntu Linux 16.04 Setup Scripts for Robotics applications

 This contains a set of linux setup scripts.
 Some manual steps are still involved but many are automated.

+These scripts are written for:
+- x86_64 Ubuntu Linux 16.04
+- GeForce GTX 1080 GPU.

 ## Additional helpful tips: